How to Dry Roof Areas Affected by Condensation

 • Slight odor presence

-During moderate drying, maintaining consistent airflow is critical to prevent additional moisture accumulation.
+During this stage, consistent airflow is critical to prevent additional moisture accumulation.

 Drying Time for Heavy Moisture Saturation